-Although civil IP litigation is but a small part of total civil litigation in China, civil IPR practice has however frequently led the country in a variety of areas – including providing for preliminary injunctive, evidence and asset preservation measures; developing expert courts; experimenting in combining civil/criminal and administrative courts; extensive international exchanges; and development of judicially made doctrines such as “doctrine of equivalents” or “estoppels” in patent litigation.
+Although civil IP litigation is but a small part of total civil litigation in China, civil IP practice has frequently led legal reform in other areas through such steps as: providing for preliminary injunctions, evidence and asset preservation measures; developing expert courts; experimenting in combining civil/criminal and administrative courts; extensive international exchanges; and development of judicially made doctrines such as “doctrine of equivalents” or “estoppel” in patent litigation.

 For American IP litigants who have been surprised in the past by the formalities of Chinese IP litigation, the new provisions on requiring a witness’ testimony at trial also brings Chinese civil practice a step closer to US practice and could help reduce surprises.
 The rules are intended to facilitate a witness appearing in person at trial, absent excusing circumstances.
 In addition, under the new rules, the parties may apply for and jointly appoint qualified experts to authenticate evidence; under the old rules only the court can do this.
 This should also help improve the perception of the courts as fair administrators of justice.